 Whirling disease is caused by a microscopic parasite.
 It can damage trout fisheries by attacking the tissue of a fish's head and spine.
-Young infected fish may swim in circles or later develop head and spinal deformities.
+If a young fish is heavily infected, it may swim in circles or later develop head and spinal deformities.
 These fish often die before they fully mature.